Some people think Statoil is drilling in the Arctic alongside icebergs and polar bears.

 Any contaminated waste water is collected in tanks on board for later purification ashore.

-Safety is always our top priority—here are the emergency vessels that will be following our rig, 24/7
+Safety is always our top priority—here are the emergency vessels are following our rig, 24/7

 Wherever we operate, we always have emergency preparedness on standby.
 But since parts of our Barents exploration programme will be taking place quite far from shore, we will be taking additional measures to upgrade our emergency preparedness for the duration of the exploration campaign.
 This involves the use of standby vessels with towing capacity, supply vessels, man overboard (MOB) rescue boats, a hospital, a NOFO oil recovery system, a search and rescue (SAR) helicopter and SAR camera, as well as a helipad on the rig.